 Pictures of these marks can be seen on the Boyd site – http://www.boydglass.net/our-products/our-trademark.html

 For color identification, see our Boyd color list for Miss Cotton and the Kitten on a Pillow.
 Also, Boyd has pages showing the different colors of chick salts, an item made during their entire time in business, on their web site.
-This can be helpful in identifying colors for Boyd cats.
+Though it does not include every color they made in every mpould, it can be very helpful in identifying colors for Boyd cats.

 http://www.boydglass.net/our-products/chick-colors.html

-In addition to their colorful appeal, Boyd glass cat’s are a perfect collectible if you are short on budget or space – Miss Cotton has a very small “footprint”, and prices are very reasonable – most can generally be purchased for under $50.
+In addition to their colorful appeal, Boyd glass cat’s are a perfect collectible if you are short on budget or space – Miss Cotton has a very small “footprint”, and prices, while climbing, are a bit more reasonable – most can still be purchased for under $100.

 Fun facts about Boyd Glass: